hydroframe/subsettools/docs/example_notebooks/example_notebooks.md

 Example notebooks
 =================

-Below are descriptions regarding example Jupyter notebookes using the subsettools API.
+Below are descriptions regarding example Jupyter notebooks using the subsettools API.
 Currently, only there are only examples for subsetting the CONUS1 domain but notebooks supporting the subsetting of the CONUS2 domain will soon be supported.

 ### Example Notebook Descriptions